tylerbrazier/dotfiles/README.md

 My home configuration files for linux.

+To use these on windows, checkout the `windows` branch.

 Run `mklinks.sh` to create links from home to each dotfile.
 When files are added/removed to/from the repo, remember to update the array in `mklinks.sh`.